- What is an exempt private company limited by shares?

-Exempt Private Company is one of the pull factors that draw entrepreneurs to Singapore.
+Exempt private companies are one of the pull factors that draw entrepreneurs to Singapore.
 At first glance, it offers tax incentives and strategic advantages that are only meant for businesses at their embryonic stages, making Singapore an incubator for start-ups and SMEs.

-This article is our attempt to present a comprehensive overview of Exempt Private Companies in Singapore.
+This article is our attempt to present a comprehensive overview of the exempt private company in Singapore.
 We hope this will help you make a better choice for your company.

 As its name may suggest, an EPC can be entitled to some exemptions from certain tax liabilities and audit requirements.
 Furthermore, like a private limited company, an EPC also brings you similar benefits such as separate legal status and members’ limited liabilities by shares.

-• An insolvent EPC (unable to pay debts) is obliged to file either a full set of financial statements in XBRL format or salient data of financial statements in XBRL format, accompanying a PDF copy of your financial statements.
+- An insolvent EPC (unable to pay debts) is obliged to file either a full set of financial statements in XBRL format or salient data of financial statements in XBRL format, accompanied by a PDF copy of your financial statements.

-• A solvent EPC (able to pay debts) enjoys the exemption from filing financial statements.
-That being said, it is well-advised for you to fulfill the requirement for filing as it is with insolvent EPC.
+- A solvent EPC (able to pay debts) enjoys the exemption from filing financial statements.
+That being said, it is well-advised for you to fulfill the requirement for filing as it is with an insolvent EPC.

 To build Singapore’s image as the best place for startups and alleviate the compliance burden for small companies, the government announced the ratification of the amendment in 2003 to the Company Act, marking the dawn of EPC.